NovemberW/cubtest/README.md

 # cubtest
-A portable open source testframework for c
+A portable open source testframework for C

 Cubtest ist derived from the urgent need for a C-Testframework for the Cubesat currently under development by the TU Darmstadt Spacetechnology e. v. (http://tudsat.space/).

-After evaluating available open source solutions we found it to be more easy to write a new one for our cubesat.
+After evaluating available open source solutions we found it to be more easy to write a new one that is tailored to our needs.

 Combined with our strict open source (& knowledge) philosophy it was decided to outsource the framework into a separate project and as such make it available for others under GPL v3.

-Cubtest is ment to provide a very simple and usable approach to the problem of testing in c especially on embedded plattforms such as CubeSats and alike.
+Cubtest is ment to provide a very simple and usable approach to the problem of testing in c, especially on embedded plattforms such as CubeSats.

 Q: Sure, but what can it do ?